-A proper mulch colorant rate will result in good coverage on the substrate and stand up to the different weather we face around the country.
-If the mulch colorant is spread thinly on the substrate due to a low application rate, it will not withstand the weather elements.
+A proper mulch colorant rate will result in good coverage on the substrate and stand up to various types of weather.
+If the mulch colorant is spread thinly on the substrate, it will not withstand the weather elements.

-If you're in regions known for certain types of weather, here are other steps you can take to protect the durability of your colored mulch in your climate:
+If you are in regions known for certain types of weather, here are other steps you can take to protect the durability of your colored mulch in your climate:

-In states like Florida, water application is important.
-One factor is the moisture content of the raw material.
-Also, when coloring after rain, water levels should be adjusted accordingly.
+In states like Florida, water application is most important.
+The moisture content of the raw material is a big factor in humid climates.
+When coloring after rain, water levels in your mulch colorant should be adjusted accordingly.

-If you're in an area with lots of rain, the challenge is keeping the material dry.
-Many customers in the Pacific Northwest, for example, put material under a roof or pole barn to help in the drying process.
+If you are in an area with lots of rain, the challenge is keeping the material dry.
+Many customers in the Pacific Northwest, for example, put material under a roof or pole barn to aid in the drying process.

-It's helpful to pre-wet material in dry weather.
-Water is the carrying agent for the mulch colorant, and you may need to increase water rates if the wood is very dry.
+It is helpful to pre-wet material in dry weather.
+Water is the carrying agent for the mulch colorant, so you may need to increase water rates if the wood is very dry.